 - Time: 10am-12.30pm

 - Location: Near Deddington, Oxfordshire (precise location is revealed after booking)

 About Your Oxford Foraging Courses Guide

-During your time together, Robin will take you on a plant journey like no other you will have come across.
-He won’t simply be regurgitating facts and figures he’s read in books, he lives and breathes wild plants, and will teach you what the books simply cannot.
+I won’t simply be regurgitating facts and figures I have read in books.
+I live and breathe wild plants, and will teach you what the books simply cannot.